-For food, my favourite Bingin Beach restaurants are Kelly’s Warung and Lucky Fish.
+For food, my favorite Bingin Beach restaurants are Kelly’s Warung and Lucky Fish.

-- Lucky Fish is my personal favourite pick for dinner, located on the sand at Pantai Bingin.
+Lucky Fish is my personal favorite pick for dinner, located on the sand at Bingin Beach.
 Lucky Fish serves up the best BBQ seafood meals I have had in all of Bali.
 It is the perfect spot to watch the sunset with a cold beer in hand and fresh fish on the plate.
 On the weekends they also tend to have live music for you to enjoy during dinner.

 Exploring the secluded beaches at Bingin Beach

 Lucky Fish seafood restaurant at Bingin Beach

 Surfboard rental shack at Bingin Beach